nofunstudio/ComfyUI-EXR-API/README.md

 - [ ] Complete cryptomatte layer implementation
 - [ ] Adopt filename parsing for saving files into datestamped folders

 ## Third-Party Libraries and Licensing

 This project uses the following third-party libraries:

 - **Colour Science for Python**: Used for colorspace transformations in the Colorspace Converter node.
 Licensed under the New BSD License.
 - **OpenColorIO**: Used for color space transformations.
 Licensed under the BSD 3-Clause License.
-- **ACES Configuration**: The ACES OCIO configuration file is provided by the Academy of Motion Picture Arts and Sciences.

 For detailed licensing information, please see the [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) file.